Elmbridge Canoe Club, Walton Lane, Weybridge KT13 8LU

 The rollers at Teddington lock are not accessible to supporters – please use the lock cut above the lock.

-Disposable drinks bags or any other items of personal kit must not be discarded anywhere on the course or the race site.
-The penalty for non-compliance with this rule whether by the competitor or their support crew is immediate disqualification.
+Disposable drink bags or any other items of personal kit must not be discarded anywhere on the course or the race site.
+The penalty for non-compliance with this rule, whether by the competitor or their support crew, is immediate disqualification.